stuartread7/Unibet-Scraper/README.md

 # Unibet-Scraper
 Scrapes Unibet and outputs the implied probability of all outcomes listed in the live betting section of unibet.com.

-Can be combined with other scrapers to identify arbitrage opportunities: https://www.profitaccumulator.co.uk/what-is-arbing-or-arbitrage/
+Could be combined with other scrapers to identify arbitrage opportunities: https://www.profitaccumulator.co.uk/what-is-arbing-or-arbitrage/

 ## Requirements:
 Puppeteer https://github.com/GoogleChrome/puppeteer

 FS https://www.npmjs.com/package/fs-js

+## Disclaimer:
+This is purely theoretical.
+Read unibet's robots.txt file at https://www.unibet.com/?ot=com.atex.plugins.seoplugin.RobotsTxt.ot.
+You are personally responsible for scraping ethically and complying with local regulations.